Bruno02468/masterbot/README.txt

 Masterbot is a piece of code designed to run on the Spooks webchat and provide access to several things, like quoting subreddits, providing YouTube video titles, "check 'em", and other stuff.
-Most of its code was written by Bruno02468 (me), with some help from Mr. Guy and Randomguy, but I'm still the main programmer.
+Most of its code was written by Bruno02468 (me), with some help from Mr. Guy, Randomguy_ and KitsumiTheFox.

 You can: